TonicBoomerKewl/pg3d-bots-accounts-creator/README.md

 > Can I Get the Source Code?
 - No, this is to Avoid the Program from Being Patched Too Fast.
 > How to Use Advanced Options' Custom Multi-Websocket Requests?
-- Ask poggersbutnot#4543 on Discord, too Lazy to Explain Here.
+- Ask poggersbutnot#4543 on Discord, Too Lazy to Explain Here.